 Yulu developed and executed a two-pronged strategy that would first amplify the launch event of three new LEO Network hubs in Ensenada, Baja California, Victoria, British Columbia and Yellowknife, Northwest Territories.
 In phase two, we focused on thought leadership and longer-lead opportunities.
 We proactively reached out to Yulu’s North American media contacts to engage with environmental and scientific journalists interested in writing features pieces and in-depth articles about LEO Network.
-Throughout the process, we worked with stakeholders and spokes people at a number of key organizations core to the network, including the Commission for Economic Cooperation, Alaska Native Health Consortium and the First Nations Health Authority to bring multiple perspectives to bear on the conversation.
+Throughout the process, we worked with stakeholders and spokes people at a number of key organizations core to the network, including the Commission for Environmental Cooperation, Alaska Native Health Consortium and the First Nations Health Authority to bring multiple perspectives to bear on the conversation.

 RESULTS & IMPACT